KomodoPlatform/Documentation.rst.old/docs/source/cc/book-jl/chapter09.rst

 *************************
-Chapter 09 - dice example
+Chapter 09 - Dice Example
 *************************

 The dice CC contract is actually more complex in the sequences required than the assets/tokens CC.
 The reason is the need for realtime response by the dealer node, but also having a way to resolve bets if the dealer node is not online.
 The dice CC contract shows how to build in such a challenge/response mechanism, which likely will be very useful for many other realtime interactive CC contracts.